MI-AFP/tutorials/tutorials/06_io-test-doc.md

 ### What does `do` do?

 It doesn't look so weird if you recall how imperative programming works...
-But we are in functional world now, so what is going on?
-Haskell provides [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation), which is just syntactic sugar for chaining the actions and bindings (not just IO, in general!) in simple manner instead of using `>>` (*then*) and `>>=` (*bind*) operators of typeclass `Monad`.
+But we are in the functional world now, so what is going on?
+Haskell provides [do notation](https://en.wikibooks.org/wiki/Haskell/do_notation), which is just syntactic sugar for chaining the actions and bindings (not just IO, in general!) in a simple manner instead of using `>>` (*then*) and `>>=` (*bind*) operators of the typeclass `Monad`.

-When you use binding operator `<-`, it means that result of binded action can be used in following actions.
+When you use binding operator `<-`, it means that result of a bound action can be used in following actions.
 In the example with `main4`, IO action `getLine` is of type `IO String` and you want to use the wrapped `String` - you *bind* the result to name `name` and then use it in combination with pure function `sayHello` for next action which will do the output.
 The `do` block consists of actions and bindings and binding cannot be the last one!

 You might have noticed the `return` in custom `promptInt` action.
-It is not a keyword but just a function of typeclass `Monad` which is used for wrapping back something, in this case `return :: String -> IO String`.
+It is not a keyword but just a function of the typeclass `Monad` which is used for wrapping back something, in this case `return :: String -> IO String`.
 We will look at all the `Monad` properties in detail next time.

 ### Be `interact`ive